dtonhofer/prolog_notes/swipl_notes/about_exceptions/README.md

 ```

 User predicates are free to choose the structure of their exception terms (i.e. they can define their own conventions) but _should_
-adhere to the ISO Standard if possible, in particular for libraries.
+adhere to the ISO-Standard if possible, in particular for libraries.

-SWI-Prolog Built-in predicates throw exception terms as specified by the ISO Standard unless the exception does not fit any of
+SWI-Prolog built-in predicates throw exception terms as specified by the ISO-Standard unless the exception does not fit any of
 the ISO Standard error term definitions.

 In particular [assertion/1](https://eu.swi-prolog.org/pldoc/doc_for?object=assertion/1) throws a non ISO-standard exception with
 an exception term `error(assertion_error(Reason,Culprit),Context)`.
-Note that this exception term reflects the structure of a
+Note that in this case the exception term reflects the
-ISO-standard exception term, but there is no compelling reason for that.
+structure of a ISO-standard exception term.

 ## ISO-standard exception terms